-In 2004, Hasbro introduced N-Strike, which helped bring consistency to NERF blasters.
+In 2004, Hasbro introduced N-Strike, which emphasized role play with NERF blasters.
 Among the first offerings was the Unity Power System (page 62), a 3-in-1 setup that included three blasters that could be fired simultaneously or taken apart and fired individually.
-Unity introduced the tactical rail (page 46) to NERF, and with it the idea of interchangeable parts and accessories.
+Unity introduced the tactical rail (page 46) to NERF, and with it the idea of intechangeable parts and accessories.

-The N-Strike line of blasters became the biggest success ever for NERF and turned an entire generation of kids into foam fanatics.
-Design innovation at NERF never stops, though, and seven years after the first N-Strike blasters hit the shelves, a whole new generation of foam power was born with the Vortex line of disc blasters.
+The N-Strike line of blasters became a success for NERF.
+Design innovation at NERF never stops, though, and seven vears after the first N-Strike blasters hit the shelves, a whole new generation of foam power was born with the Vortex line of disc blasters.

-ENTER THE VORTEX

-In fall 2011 the NERF blaster lineup contained something completely new, a line of disc blasters called Vortex.
-Four disc blasters were unveiled in the inaugural season of Vortex: the Proton

-(page 30), the Vigilon (page 31), the Praxis (page 52), and the motorized Nitron (page 76).
+ENTER THE VORTEX In fall 2011 the NERF blaster lineup contained something completely new, a line of disc blasters called Vortex.
+Four disc blasters were unveiled in the inaugural season of Vortex: the Proton (page 30), the Vigilon (page 31), the Praxis (page 52), and the motorized Nitron (page 77).